Write perfect custody notes in 3 minutes — Try CustodyNote FreeStart Free Trial

 Departure Time

-The Outcome tab records your departure time from the custody suite.
+The Outcome section records your departure time from the custody suite.
 Together with the arrival time in the Reference section, this gives the total duration of the attendance.
-This information feeds directly into the fees tab and into the billing claim.
+This information feeds directly into the Time Recording & Fees section and into the LAA billing claim.

 Follow-Up Actions